allejo/bzflagPluginStarter/README.markdown

 The official [website](http://allejo.me/misc/bzflag-plugin-starter/) and this repository do **not** store any information about what is generated, including the author name, so there should be no concerns about privacy.

-This message does **not** apply to any mirror websites or forks of this project.
+This message may **not** apply to any mirror websites or forks of this project.

 License
 -------